kylerbrown/lbl/README.md

 ===

 A python library for reading/writing and manipulating lbl files.
-Lbl files are represented within python as a numpy record array.
+Lbl files are represented within python as a numpy record array with fields 'name', 'start', and 'stop'.

 Typical usage:
 ---------------